twilio-se-anz/demo-crelay-snow/README.md

 ### Server Tools

-The server includes several built-in tools for call management, each implementing the new toolType/toolData pattern:
+The server includes several built-in tools for call management, each implementing the new ToolEvent-based system:

-1. `end-call` (toolType: "crelay")
+1. `end-call`
    - Gracefully terminates the current call
    - Used for normal call completion or error scenarios
-   - Returns a direct Conversation Relay message
+   - Uses `toolEvent.emit('crelay', endCallData)` to send termination events directly to WebSocket

-2. `live-agent-handoff` (toolType: "crelay")
+2. `live-agent-handoff`
    - Transfers the call to a human agent
    - Handles escalation scenarios
-   - Returns a direct Conversation Relay message
+   - Uses `toolEvent.emit('crelay', handoffData)` to send handoff events directly to WebSocket

-3. `send-dtmf` (toolType: "crelay")
+3. `send-dtmf`
    - Sends DTMF tones during the call
    - Useful for automated menu navigation
-   - Returns a direct Conversation Relay message
+   - Uses `toolEvent.emit('crelay', dtmfData)` to send DTMF events directly to WebSocket

-4. `send-sms` (toolType: "tool" or "error")
+4. `send-sms`
    - Sends SMS messages during the call
    - Used for verification codes or follow-up information
-   - Returns a standard tool response for LLM processing
+   - Returns a simple response for LLM conversation context
-   - Returns an error response if SMS sending fails
+   - Uses standard logging through the ToolEvent interface

 ### Enhanced Tool Handling System